 Step Three: After you click on Process Manager, you will be brought to a new page that will list the processes running on the server and brief information about them.

 Each process will have some information regarding the process.
 This includes the Process ID (Pid), Owner of the process running, Priority of the task, CPU being used by the Process, Memory being used by the Process, and the Command that is running for the Process.

 With the WHM Process Manager, you can see the output of a process or task as it runs.
-This can be helpful for debugging an issue, or seeing what output is being produced by a process out of curiosity.
-To perform a Trace on a process, simply click on the Trace link next to the process.
+This can help debug an issue or see what a process is producing output out of curiosity.
+To perform a Trace on a process, click on the Trace link next to the process.
 This will produce output from the process, starting from the point you started to trace the process.

-If you notice a script or process running that seems to be bogging down your server, and you are sure that it can be killed, WHM offers the ability to easily kill the process.
-To do this, you would simply click the Kill link next to the process in the Process Manager that you would like killed.
-Afterwards, this will redirect you to a page indicating the Kill was successful.
+If you notice a script or process running that seems to be bogging down your server, and you are sure that it can be killed, WHM offers the ability to kill the process easily.
+To do this, you would click the Kill link next to the process in the Process Manager that you would like killed.
+Afterward, this will redirect you to a page indicating the Kill was successful.

-If you see that a particular user is abusing the resources, or causing a high load on the server due to all of their processes consuming a large amount of resources, you can Kill all of the processes that belong to that user.
+If you see that a particular user is abusing the resources or causing a high load on the server due to all of their processes consuming many resources, you can Kill all of the processes that belong to that user.

-Step One: From the top of the Process Manager page, there will be a drop down with a list of users.
+Step One: From the top of the Process Manager page, there will be a drop-down list of users.
 Select the User that you would like to kill processes for in the list.

 Step Three: After WHM has killed all of the processes belonging to the user, you will be brought to a page that is similar to if a single process was killed, indicating the user's processes have been killed.

 Written by Hostwinds Team / February 4, 2019